shammer64/kata-todo-ng/README.md

 - Handles callback from ToDoListEntry component
 - Passes updated ToDo items to ToDoListItems component

+8. Optional next steps
+- Style the application
+- Add ability to remove an item
+- Add ability to persist in local storage
+- Add ability to store/update/retrieve with a service

 # NgTodoKata

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.2.